Mumps

-There is no specific treatment for mumps, so treatment is supportive and includes rest and pain relief.
+There is no specific cure for mumps, so treatment is supportive and includes rest and pain relief.
 Mumps infection is usually self-limiting, coming to an end as the immune system clears the infection.
 Infection can be prevented with vaccination.
 The MMR vaccine is a safe and effective vaccine to prevent mumps infections and is used widely around the world.
 The MMR vaccine also protects against measles and rubella.
 The spread of the disease can also be prevented by isolating infected individuals.

 Mumps historically has been a highly prevalent disease, commonly occurring in outbreaks in densely crowded spaces.
 In the absence of vaccination, infection normally occurs in childhood, most frequently at the ages of 5–9.
 Symptoms and complications are more common in males and more severe in adolescents and adults.
 Infection is most common in winter and spring in temperate climates, whereas no seasonality is observed in tropical regions.
 Written accounts of mumps have existed since ancient times, and the cause of mumps, the mumps virus, was discovered in 1934.
 By the 1970s, vaccines had been created to protect against infection, and countries that have adopted mumps vaccination have seen a near-elimination of the disease.
 In the 21st century, however, there has been a resurgence in the number of cases in many countries that vaccinate, primarily among adolescents and young adults, due to multiple factors such as waning vaccine immunity and opposition to vaccination.